SharvinS/TicTacToe/README.md

-# tictactoe_test
+# Tic-Tac-Toe

-A new Flutter application that allows users to play the well-known game TicTacToe in a single player mode.
+A Flutter application that allows users to play the well-known game TicTacToe in a single player mode.

 ## Getting Started